mithril-security/aicert/docs/docs/getting-started/get-started.md

 + caddy: Caddy is a reverse-proxy container.
 + axolotl: Axolotl is a container containing the axolotl finetuning framework.

-> Inputs (pre-trained model, datasets) are downloaded from as specified in the AICert config file.
+> Inputs (pre-trained model, datasets) are downloaded from huggingface as specified in the AICert config file.
 We consider these as project `resources` and individually hash these files.

 The whole repo will be moved to a `/workspace/src` folder within our Docker container.